zama1024/RushCity/README.md

 The biker can move around two lanes and also jump when needed.
 This optical illusion was created by setting a gravity variable and giving the biker a position and speed.

 ![gamegif](./assets/images/farshid-rush-city.gif)

-## Future Features
-1. Create high score feature using google firebase.
-2. Add sound to the game.